fireundubh/playwithfire/kingdomcome/steam-console.md

 download_depot 379430 379433 2984004457424079313
 ```

-To download only the v1.4.2 game assets that are different from v1.3.4:
+To download only the v1.4.2 game assets that have changed since v1.3.4:

 ```
 download_depot 379430 379432 1956773116114829879 5914698958093409181